 New Mexico Mines Database

-- identifying and evaluating resource potential
+- identifying and evaluating mineral-resource potential

-These data will be useful to federal, state, and local government agencies, public organizations, private industry, and individual citizens in order to make better land-use decisions.
+These data are useful to federal, state, and local government agencies, public organizations, private industry, and individual citizens in order to make better land-use decisions.
 These data are particularly useful in identifying mine sites in a given area and examining the potential for that mine site to contribute metals and/or other contaminants to the watershed.

 Eight main tables comprise the New Mexico Mines Database (Design -- 93 Kb PDF): Mines, Districts, Samples, Drillhole, Waterwells, County, Photographs, and Projects, with more than 70 supporting tables (available by request from the senior author).
 Each of these tables is linked to the others, where appropriate, and all the supporting tables are linked to one or more of these eight main tables.
 Additional tables of data can be added as long as the new table is linked to one of the eight main tables by the appropriate key attribute.
 Thus, the New Mexico Mines Database is constantly evolving to meet the needs of the users.